rjb-itdev/rjb-itdev.github.io/README.md

 This is my latest attempt at developing a simple single page application.
-Initially I found that I was having trouble understanding how $scope worked when handling data between controllers, I am still coming to grips with this, however in this single page application by only having one small controller.
+Initially I found that I was having trouble understanding how $scope worked when handling data between controllers, I am still coming to grips with this, however in this single page application has only one small controller.

 RjB.